MAAC is the first public/private partnership of its kind in the State of Indiana.

 - Small spill fire in a 3’ x 5’ pan

 - Small spill fire with obstacle in a 3’ x 5’ pan

 Used for the simulating various hazardous material leak and spill scenarios and incidents involving common containers and transportation vehicles.
 The pipe leak prop consists of a number of different sized pipes and valves.
 A 28’ box trailer has a number of typical containers that can be arranged and set up as needed.
 The MC-307 Trailer and separate ground level dome props can also provide various leak and spill scenarios.

 A 100’ x 80’ concrete pad used for various drill evolutions and backs up to the one, two and four story props.
 The area is commonly used for vehicle extrication but easily supports demonstrations and large groups or displays.
 This also provides ample space to conduct basic hose evolutions prior to moving into more complex hose evolutions within the training structures.

 The 20,000-gallon drafting pond features two dry hydrants and concrete drafting pads to support all weather operations.
-In addition, manifolds have been set up on the corners to allow for the connection of flowing lines that dump back into the pond an d avoid having Firefighters holding handlines during training.
-All valves and adapters are stored in the pond container.
+In addition, three manifolds have been set up on the corners to allow for the connection of flowing lines that dump back into the pond an d avoid having Firefighters holding handlines during training.
+All hose, valves, adapters and drop tanks are stored at the pond container.
 A Student Canopy has also been built to support training.

 Indoor Training Building

 With 7,200 sq. ft., the building allows an open bay area with about 6,000 sq. ft. of open floor space used for indoor training during times of inclement weather along with training props and equipment stored in the building.
 The indoor area also houses the ladder / rescue prop, CPAT equipment and a variety of other types of training props.